University of Edinburgh School of Literatures, Languages and Cultures

-The University of Edinburgh School of Literatures, Languages and Cultures is a school within the College of Humanities and Social Science at the University of Edinburgh.
-The School was formed in 2002 as a result of administrative restructuring, when several departments of what was then the Faculty of Arts were brought together.
+The School of Literatures, Languages and Cultures is a department within the College of Arts, Humanities and Social Sciences at the University of Edinburgh in Scotland.

+The unit was formed in 2002 as a result of administrative restructuring, when several departments of what was then the Faculty of Arts were brought together.

 The School currently covers seven major subject areas: